NyaMisty/ghidra_ida_til/README.md

     - Using IDAClang
     - Extract from .idb file
 - Dump the TIL: `tilib -#- A.til; tilib -lc A.til > A.til.h`
-- Rewrite Header: Using idatil2c
+- Rewrite Header: Using idatil2c (https://github.com/NyaMisty/idatil2c)
 - Compile GDT: Using headlessParseC.py as Ghidra headless analysis script

 ## How to build

 1. Setup various path & env:
+    - Install Node & PyPy (for idatil2c)
     - export TILIB=/path/to/tilib64
+    - Modify the Ghidra launch command in `scripts/ghidra_build_gdt.sh`
 2. Put your tils into `1_til_original`
 3. Process til and dump the header: Run in repo's root directory: `bash ./scripts/process_til.sh`
     - will remove ordinal types in XXX.til using `tilib -#- XXX.til`, then storing to `2_til_processed/XXX.til`